Sociedad Química y Minera

 Sociedad Química y Minera de Chile (SQM) is a Chilean chemical company and a supplier of plant nutrients, iodine, lithium and industrial chemicals.
-It is the world's biggest lithium producer.
+By 2017, it was the world's biggest lithium producer.
+Following the launch of Chile's National Lithium Strategy in 2023, SQM's lithium mining activities were transferred to the newly established Nova Andino Litio – a public–private joint venture with Codelco.

 SQM's natural resources and its main production facilities are located in the Atacama Desert in Tarapacá and Antofagasta regions.

-In December 2024 the company reported to have 8,344 employees, up from 6,081 on December 2021.
+In December 2024, the company reported to have 8,344 employees, up from 6,081 in December 2021.
 About 22% of SQM's employees are women.

 History

 State company (1968–1983)

-Created in 1968 as a Sociedad Minera Mixta between private investors and the State of Chile (Compañía Salitrera Anglo-Lautaro 62.5% and CORFO 37.5%).
+The company was created in 1968 as a Sociedad Minera Mixta between private investors and the State of Chile (Compañía Salitrera Anglo-Lautaro 62.5% and CORFO 37.5%).
 The new company was made up of the combination of the deposits and assets of the Compañía Salitrera Anglo-Lautaro and the Empresa Salitrera Victoria owned by CORFO.

 At the end of 1966, the problem of the expiration of the state enterprise managed by COVENSA July 30, 1968, and how to organize the nitrate industry arose.
 Negotiations with Anglo-Lautaro to establish a partnership led to the creation of SQM, with the intent to restructure the declining nitrate production, increase investment and improve exploitation.
 As a result, SQM was given a monopoly in the exploitation and commercialization of nitrate.

 In 1971, the State of Chile, through CORFO, acquired 100% of the property and with this, the exploitation of nitrate was nationalized.